Kpole95/Streamlit-Projects/BikeSharing/README.md

 It’ll pop open in your browser—easy peasy!

 ## Try It Online
 I’ve got it live on Streamlit Cloud too!
-Check it out [here](https://app-projects-3dxuaexk7h53lyqcjytnx2.streamlit.app/) (replace with the real URL once it’s up).
+Check it out [here](https://app-projects-3dxuaexk7h53lyqcjytnx2.streamlit.app/).
 No setup needed—just click and play.

 ## A Little Background
 I started this to mess around with some data I found it’s from Kaggle.
 The app’s grown into a fun way to see what drives rentals and test out prediction models.
 Hope you enjoy poking around as much as I did making it!